La usurpadora (2019 TV series): Plot

 Meanwhile, Paulina takes to her new role, finding her new public standing the perfect opportunity to engage in social activism.
 Paola is unimpressed with the total usurpation of her life by the twin she hates, and tries to kill her again using a friend of Gonzalo's, Manuel, who has professed he would kill for her.
-Facundo is almost hit in the attempt, and begins working directly with Paulina to find the new attacker.
+Facundo is almost hit in the attempt and begins working directly with Paulina to find the new attacker.
 Paulina returns to Colombia to make sure that her mother is still alive, trusting Facundo to find out everything.
 Paola tries to return to her role and, since the two weeks are over, asks for Paulina to give up the life she has grown to love.

 Paulina is not willing to sacrifice her position of social influence for charity and begins her own scheme: acting crazy to get committed, and using the real story to receive a diagnosis of multiple personality disorder.
-Paola tries once more to kill her, but instead is mistakenly attacked by Manuel's sister, Teresa, who was supposed to be helping her.
+Paola tries once more to kill her but instead is mistakenly attacked by Manuel's sister, Teresa, who was supposed to be helping her.
 Facundo breaks Paulina out of the hospital and takes her to the countryside; Paola is taken to Colombia after being misidentified as her sister after the attack, with her confusion ruled as post-traumatic stress.

 Olga realizes who Paola really is at the same time that Paulina is returned to Los Pinos by Facundo saying she is cured.
 Paulina convinces Carlos that she isn't crazy and has him travel to Colombia with her to meet Olga.
 Paola, Paulina, and Olga come to an agreement whereby the twins will continue swapping lives for a little longer, so that Olga has some time to get to know Paola.
 Only a few days later, though, she dies, with Paola determinedly returning to Mexico.

 Cast and characters

 Part of the cast was revealed by the Las Estrellas website on 25 April 2019.

-The episodes of the show do not feature a title sequence; subsequently, in each episode the entire cast minus stars Sandra Echeverría and Arap Bethke are credited.
+The episodes of the show do not feature a title sequence; subsequently, in each episode, the entire cast minus stars Sandra Echeverría and Arap Bethke are credited.
 In episode one, Echeverría and Bethke are also credited.

 The three main actors are Echeverría, who plays both Paola Miranda de Bernal, the First Lady, and her twin sister Paulina Doria; Bethke, who plays the former police commander Facundo Nava; and Andrés Palacios, who plays Carlos Bernal, the President of Mexico.

 Announced later, the secondary cast features several of the relatives of the main characters: Daniela Schmidt plays Gema Vidal, the assistant and lover of Bernal; Juan Carlos Barreto plays Manuel Hernández, who is in love with Paola, with Aurora Gil as Manuel's crazy sister, Teresa.
 Queta Lavat was added as Piedad Mejía, Bernal's mother.

-The remaining cast were revealed when the show went to air:
+The remaining members of the cast were revealed when the show went to air: